vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 1. Install the Vana CLI with `pip install vana`
 2. Create one wallet with `vanacli wallet create`.
-3. Send DAT tokens to the **hotkey** address of your wallet.
+3. Fund the **hotkey** address of your wallet with some of the DLP's tokens.
+You can ask the DLP creator to send you some tokens.
-4. Submit a validator registration transaction: `poetry run python -m chatgpt.nodes.validator --wallet.name=validator_4000 --dlp.register 0.001`.
+4. Submit a validator registration transaction: `./vanacli dlp register_validator --wallet.name=validator_4000 --stake_amount 10`.
-5. Wait for the DLP owner to accept your registration request.
+5. Ask the DLP owner to accept your registration request.
 6. Run your validator node: `poetry run python -m chatgpt.nodes.validator --node_server.external_ip=127.0.0.1 --node_server.port=4000 --wallet.name=validator_4000`
 7. Add a file to the DLP and watch your validator node score it! ([instructions above](#send-addfile-transaction))